-Claimant's conduct is not excusable as an isolated instance of poor judgment.
-Claimant's conduct in violating the employer's expectation was not isolated because beginning October 18, 2021, it amounted to an on-going failure to comply with the employer's expectation.
-Moreover, claimant's conduct exceeded mere poor judgment because claimant's opposition to receiving the COVID-19 vaccine and inability to obtain medical exception documentation made a continued employment relationship impossible.
-The record shows that the employer reasonably imposed their expectation in compliance with the state mandate, but claimant opposed receiving the COVID-19 vaccine, was rejected by two doctors who would not support her request for a medical exception, remained unvaccinated, and then failed to provide either proof of vaccination or medical or religious exception documentation by the deadline.
-Continuing to employ claimant absent proof of vaccination or exception documentation was impossible because doing so would have placed the employer in noncompliance with the mandate and potentially exposed them to repercussions such as loss of funding.
-Based on this evidence, the preponderance of evidence supports that claimant's conduct made a continued employment relationship impossible and therefore exceeded mere poor judgment and for that reason cannot be excused as an isolated instance of poor judgment.
+Claimant's conduct cannot be excused as an isolated instance of poor judgment.
+First, claimant's refusal to provide proof of vaccination or exception documentation was not an isolated instance of poor judgment because it was an ongoing refusal to comply with the employer's policy.
+Second, claimant's conduct exceeded mere poor judgment because claimant's opposition to receiving the COVID-19 vaccine and unwillingness to request an exception made a continued employment relationship impossible.
+The record shows that the employer-a healthcare provider-reasonably imposed their expectation in compliance with the state mandate, but claimant opposed receiving the COVID-19 vaccine for religious reasons and failed to provide either proof of vaccination or medical or religious exception documentation.
+Continuing to employ claimant absent proof of vaccination or exception documentation was impossible because doing so would have placed the employer in noncompliance with the mandate and potentially exposed them to daily fines.
+As such, the preponderance of evidence supports the conclusion that claimant's conduct made a continued employment relationship impossible and therefore exceeded mere poor judgment.
+For that reason, claimant's conduct cannot be excused as an isolated instance of poor judgment.